 While she suffered a financial setback that will delay her retirement by many years, she should nevertheless count her blessings, says Pollard, an adviser with Wells Fargo Advisors in Woodbury, Minn.
-She at least transitioned in to a career she enjoys a lot more.
+She at least transitioned into a career she enjoys a lot more.

 Robert Murphy of Duxbury, Mass., wasn't so lucky.
 He too had the misfortune of losing his job at a manufacturing company late in life at the age of 52, but he never recovered financially.
 He instead went bankrupt.

 Murphy, now 66, was president of the company when it was sold and moved its operations overseas in 2002.
-He tried in vain to land another job but the search proved fruitless due in part to a shrinking manufacturing industry and his age, according to court documents.
+He tried to land another job but the search proved fruitless due in part to a shrinking manufacturing industry and his age, according to court documents.

 Not anticipating that he would be unable to find a job or the 2008 financial crisis that destroyed the value of his home, Murphy took out a series of student loans on behalf of his three college-age children in the amount of almost $210,000.